 Inverell Shire Council was successful with its special rate variation application, under Section 508A of the Local Government Act, in 2016/2017 to increase its general ratings income.
-The multi-year special variation provides for increases of 6.25% in 2017-18, 7.25% in 2018-19 and 7.25% in 2019-20, or a cumulative increase of 22.21% over three years.
+The multi-year special variation provided increases of 6.25% in 2017-18, 7.25% in 2018-19 and 7.25% in 2019-20, or a cumulative increase of 22.21% over three years.

-The total funds expended in 2019/2020 under the special rate variation amounted to \$1,678,680.
+The total funds expended in 2021/2022 under the special rate variation amounted to \$1,762,887.
 A breakdown of this expenditure is as follows:

-Budget Deficit Repair \$221.8K This allocation of funding is allocated across Council entire General Fund Budget to ensure existing Service Levels are maintained.
-Without the Special Rate Variation Council would need to reduce its overall level of expenditure by \$221.8K to deliver a balanced budget.
-Asset Maintenance \$186K Various maintenance projects on the Rural Road Network to ensure Service Levels are met and the useful lives of these assets are maximised (drainage, bitumen maintenance and patching, roadside slashing, gravel maintenance and patching, vegetation management) Road Grading Maintenance Program \$99.3K Various maintenance grading projects across Council entire grading program on the Rural Road Network to maintain existing service levels.
-In the 2019/2020 financial year Council's maintenance crews spent \$1,745,409 on grading to maintain Council's unsealed road network.
-Road Infrastructure Backlog Program \$1.0965M Road Infrastructure Backlog Program, being for heavy Patching, Pavement Stabilisation and Rehabilitation on the Regional Road Network.
-The 2019/20 budget allocation was expended on MR63 - Warialda Road Realignment and Pavement Rehabilitation 'Black Dam Project".
+Budget Deficit Repair This allocation of funding is allocated across Council entire General Fund Budget to ensure existing Service Levels are maintained.
+Without the Special Rate Variation Council \$352.4K would need to reduce its overall level of expenditure by \$352.4K to deliver a balanced budget.
+Asset Maintenance Various maintenance projects on the Rural Road Network to ensure Service Levels are met and the useful lives of \$280K these assets are maximised (drainage, bitumen maintenance and patching, roadside slashing, gravel maintenance and patching, vegetation management).